SMB Playbook Company Culture & Retention

 The largest category of phrases from the study didn’t have to do with compensation or working from home.
 Instead, “relationship-oriented values” topped the list; values like courtesy, fairness, humor, and openness.
 While most of us would agree with the importance of these qualities in our work life, opportunities for exhibiting them are few and far between for many workers.

 That’s why team bonding events, corporate gatherings, and company outings have such lasting value.
 Their demonstration of gratitude is undoubtedly valuable.
-But the personal conversations uncovered commonalities, and shared laughter can have lasting impact for the morale of teams and retention of employees.
+But the personal conversations uncovered commonalities, and shared laughter can have a lasting impact on the morale of teams and retention of employees.
 The bottom line?
-Relationships matter, and team events are one of the best tools we know of for facilitating them.
+Relationships matter and team events are one of the best tools we know of for facilitating them.